 - About three slides in I realized just how deeply paranoid, determined and forceful I sounded.
 That tripped me pretty badly.

 If I had another opportunity to give the same talk I would moderate my tone, drop several of the points and space out things a little bit more so as to leave myself a little wiggle-room; my literal interpretation of “fifteen seconds: one slide” made me stumble in one or two places.

 My choice of pictograms helped me.
 They were simple clear and communicative in an event where several other speakers used dense treatises blazoned with charts, symbols and reams of text.
 One slide I can only fairly describe as resembling a hypothetical map of the planetary system of a binary star.

-If you want to grab my own slideshow from Saturday you can download it from Google here or sit back and enjoy the slideshow below:
+If you want to grab my own slideshow presentation from Saturday, you are free to download it from Google Drive.

 My personal opinion of the rest of the talkers was that their quality very much varied.
 Some speakers were fantastic and came packed with great points, while others mumbled waffle words and hid behind elaborate slides and obfuscated points.
 The absolute gem of the even was Ellen Dudley and her hilarious talk “Digesting Sugar” where she proposed hacking the human digestion system to enable guilt-free eating.